A motivic construction of the de Rham-Witt complex: Cube invariance and reciprocity

-\begin{remark} In \cite{KSY2}, $\Lcube$ and $\Rcube$ are defined to be functors taking values in the category of cube-invariant presheaves.
-On the other hand, we define $\Lcube$ and $\Rcube$ as \emph{endofunctors} of $\PSh(\QCor_S^\prop)$.
+\begin{remark} In \cite{KSY2}, $\Lcube$ and $\Rcube$ are defined to be functors taking values in the category of cube invariant presheaves.
+On the other hand, we define $\Lcube$ and $\Rcube$ as \emph{endofunctors} of $\PSh(\MCor^\Lambda_k)$.
 This has the advantage that $\Rcube$ becomes right adjoint to $\Lcube$. \end{remark}